akprtll/classic-enduser/docs/Admin/Appearance/Appearance_Settings.md

 **Results per page (public)** sets the number of results on the public-side browse pages for items, collections, and exhibits.
 The default is 10.

 **Show Empty Elements** determines whether you want to show empty metadata fields on the public pages.
 The default setting is unchecked.
-If you wish show all metadata (empty and filled) fields, check this box.
+If you wish to show all metadata (empty and filled) fields, check this box.
 The image below shows how empty elements display on a public item show page.

 ![Item show page with empty elements displayed.
 Each empty element has “no text” where the input would be](/doc_files/showEmptyElm.png)

-**Show Element Set Headings** Unchecking this box will remove the element set headings (e.g. "Dublin Core," "Person Item Type Metadata") from display on the public pages of the site, uncheck this box.
+**Show Element Set Headings** Unchecking this box will remove the element set headings (e.g. "Dublin Core," "Person Item Type Metadata") from display on the public pages of the site.
 The default setting is checked.
 The image below shows the Dublin Core heading on a public item show page.

 ![Item show page with heading Dublin Core above item title](/doc_files/showElmSet.png)